Hundreds of hours in simulations prepared Blue for a lot of situations, but running through a forest at night was not one of them.

 As he gets closer, the smoke in the air hangs thick.
 The diffuse illumination is tinged with yellow and red as the lamps grow less frequent and the fire’s light grows closer.
 It makes visibility a bit difficult again, lack of light replaced with too much smoke and shadow.

 As he runs he catches glimpses of others around him, some widening the firebreak, others nursing burned pokemon.
 The earth trembles beneath his feet, and he sees a rhyhorn emerge from the smoke.
-A Ranger sits on its back, her hands tapping the ridges of it shoulders to direct it toward the fire.
-Two trainers walk out of the smoke to his right with with their arms around a third’s shoulders, the middle trainer’s legs burned through his pants.
+A Ranger sits on its back, her hands tapping the ridges of its shoulders to direct it toward the fire.
+Two trainers walk out of the smoke to his right with their arms around a third’s waist, the middle trainer’s legs burned through his pants.
 Blue looks away quickly and checks his phone to adjust his course a bit farther from the fire, breath loud in the facemask as he pushes himself to move faster.

 When he hears a new amplified voice shouting “Tree coming down!” he turns toward it and jogs around a particularly dense clump of bushes in time to see a pinsir finish wrenching a tree out of the ground, its huge horns digging into the bark.
 Its trainer gives a whistle, and it releases the tree and steps back to let the whole thing fall.

-The crash is enormous, but as soon as the tree settles a handful pokemon and their trainers set at it, hacking the branches off and carrying them away.
+The crash is enormous, but as soon as the tree settles a handful of pokemon and their trainers set at it, hacking the branches off and carrying them away.
 The trees here are dense enough to stop the firebreak from continuing, but they’ve brought down about a dozen so far, and the pinsir is already moving on to another.

 Blue jogs over to the coordinating Ranger and waits until he finishes speaking with a pair of others.
 Blue realizes he can see the smoke in the air moving subtly.
 They’re downwind, though thankfully it’s not a strong breeze.